cue-lang/cue/doc/ref/spec.md

 exception of identifiers starting with an underscore '_'.
 The latter represent hidden fields and are treated in a different namespace.

+If an expression may result in a value associated with a default value as described in [default values](#default-values), the field binds to this value-default pair.

 <!-- TODO: disallow creating identifiers starting with __
 ...and reserve them for builtin values.